2018 Under-19 Cricket World Cup squads

 The following squads were selected for the 2018 Under-19 Cricket World Cup.
 Any players born on or after 1 September 1998 were eligible to be selected for the competition.
+Bold indicates that a player went onto play senior international cricket.

 Group A

 Kenya

 Kenya's squad was announced on 15 December 2017:

 New Zealand

 New Zealand's squad was announced on 12 December 2017:

 South Africa

 South Africa's squad was announced on 11 December 2017:

 West Indies

 West Indies' squad was announced on 24 November 2017:

 During the group stage fixtures, Raymond Perez was injured, ruled out of the tournament and replaced by Brad Barnes.
 Joshua Persaud left the squad midway through the tournament, following the death of his mother.

 Group B

 Australia

 Australia's squad was announced on 15 December 2017:

 During the tournament, Aaron Hardie replaced Jason Ralston in Australia's squad, who was injured.
 However, ahead of the final, Hardie suffered an injury and was replaced by Patrick Rowe.